jawarianaeem/Finance-Dashbaord/README.md

 <a href="https://github.com/jawarianaeem/Finance-Dashbaord/blob/main/Data%20file%20.xlsx"/> Dataset link</a>

 ## Key Questions
--The dashboard aims to address the following key questions:
+- The dashboard aims to address the following key questions:
--What are the yearly, monthly, and quarterly sales trends?
+- What are the yearly, monthly, and quarterly sales trends?
--How do gross profit and net profit change over time?
+- How do gross profit and net profit change over time?
--What is the trend of marketing expenses compared to sales?
+- What is the trend of marketing expenses compared to sales?
--How do profit margins vary across different regions and countries?
+- How do profit margins vary across different regions and countries?

 ## KPIs
 Key Performance Indicators (KPIs) calculated in the dashboard: